 Cheyenne, Wyoming Territory, 1878

-“It’s too late to ride out to the Blake ranch now,” Anna said.
-Her eyes flickered to the gathering crimson of the setting sun.
+“It’s too late to ride out to the Blake ranch now,” Anna said, her eyes flickered to the gathering crimson of the setting sun.

 It was also late to be getting back to the railway, Wade cursed silently.
-By the time he rode back out there it would be full night, and he was likely to get shot at by Abe if he rode in out of the night!
+By the time he rode back out there it would be full night, and he was likely to get shot at by Abe if he rode in out of the darkness.

 Wade and Anna paused at the end of Main Street, with the sound of Cheyenne’s night life starting up behind them.
 The distant shouts and laughs sounded raucous and harsh in Wade’s ears.
-Maybe it was just his ears had got used to camping out under the stars this last month.
-Or maybe his recent discussion with Ezekiel had put him on edge—whatever it was, the sounds of the night put him on edge.
+Maybe his ears had gotten used to camping out under the stars this last month, or maybe his recent discussion with Ezekiel had put him on edge.
+Whatever it was, the sounds of the night made him feel anxious.

 The Red Devils were out there somewhere.
 Wade guessed that they were probably in town, too.
-Outlaws had a habit of frequenting the very towns they terrorized, or at least; that was what his Pa had always said.
+Outlaws had a habit of frequenting the very towns they terrorized, or at least that was what his pa had always said.

 “I’ll ride with you,” Wade offered, nodding up the road that led to the Turner ranch.
-Anna scowled at that, and looked about to protest, but she kept her tongue.
-Wade wondered if she felt the same way anxiety that he did.
+Anna scowled at that, and looked as if she were about to protest, but she held her tongue.
+Wade wondered if she felt the same anxiety that he did.

 The pair rode through Cheyenne at a gentle clip, passing through grids of streets with what seemed to be a saloon on every corner.